Applying for human ethics approval

 Print, in colour, the original application on A4 paper, single sided, and clip it together — do not staple — and deliver to:

 Depending on the level of review, we estimate the following response times to your application:

 - Applications with E1 risk level: 1–5 working days from submission.

 - Applications with E2 risk level: 1–3 working days after the HREC meeting.

 - Applications with E3 risk level: 2–4 working days after the HREC meeting.

 During the course of your research, you may have the need to amend your human ethics approval application.

 You will also need to report to the HREC in relation to your ethics approval.

-If you need to request an extension, amendment, variation to your Application — or the addition of staff or students to an existing protocol that has already received human ethics approval — please complete and submit the Variation Form (DOC, 124 KB).
+If you need to request an extension of time, an amendment to your project, the addition of staff or students to the protocol or any other variation to your already approved application please complete and submit the Variation Form.